-You don’t have to claim Incorporation Relief - you’ll get it automatically if you’re eligible.
+You do not have to claim Incorporation Relief - you’ll get it automatically if you’re eligible.

 To work out the amount you need to pay Capital Gains Tax on, deduct the gain you made when selling your business from the market value of the shares you received.

 Example You transfer your business in return for shares worth £100,000.
 You make a profit of £60,000.
 You later sell the shares and need to work out the gain - their cost for your Capital Gains Tax calculations is £40,000 (£100,000 - £60,000).

 If you get cash as well as shares

 You might receive cash and shares when you transfer your business.